-For further information on the evolution of HKCC, please visit the Healthy Kids Community Challenge Working Group page.
+For more information and resources for community partners, please visit the Healthy Kids Community Challenge Working Group page.

-The Healthy Kids Community Challenge got underway in early 2016 with the first Theme: Run.
+The Healthy Kids Community Challenge got underway in late 2015 with the first Theme: Run.
 Jump.
 Play.
 Every Day.
 This Theme was focused on promoting Physical Activity and offered or supported many opportunities for physical activity throughout the community in different setting and for different age groups.
-This Theme wrapped up at the end of June.
+This Theme wrapped up at the end of June 2016.
 For more information please visit the “Run.
 Jump.
 Play.
 Every Day” page.

-Theme 2 is Water does Wonders, running July 2016 to March 2017.
-This Theme focuses on promoting water as the beverage of choice for kids and limiting sugar-sweetened beverages that include fruit juice, chocolate milk, sports drinks, soft drinks, etc. Sugar sweetened beverages are currently the single largest source of sugar in kids’ diets and contribute to excessive and unnecessary calories (which can lead to weight gain), dental decay and often replace more nutritious choices such as vegetables, fruit and milk.
+Theme 2 was Water does Wonders, which ran July 2016 to March 2017.
+This Theme focused on promoting water as the beverage of choice for kids, with activities helping to make water more available and more promoted in the settings that children spend time.
+Also, educating children and key adult influencers about sugar-sweetened beverages that include fruit juice, chocolate milk, sports drinks, soft drinks, etc. Sugar sweetened beverages are currently the single largest source of sugar in kids’ diets and contribute to excessive and unnecessary calories, dental decay, and often replace more nutritious choices such as vegetables, fruit and milk.
 Visit the “Water Does Wonders” page for more information.

 Contact Healthy Kids Community Challenge Coordinator, Deanna Moher (interim), at 705-743-1000, ext.
 355. or via email at for more information.